moisseev/rspamd-spamness/README.markdown

 ## Installation

-Where to get the add-on:
+To install the **Rspamd-spamness** add-on, choose one of the following options:

-- You can download the [latest release](https://github.com/moisseev/rspamd-spamness/releases/latest) from the [Releases](https://github.com/moisseev/rspamd-spamness/releases) page.
+- Download the [latest release](https://github.com/moisseev/rspamd-spamness/releases/latest) directly from the [Releases](https://github.com/moisseev/rspamd-spamness/releases) page.
-- Versions reviewed by `moz://a` are available from the [Thunderbird Add-ons page](https://addons.thunderbird.net/thunderbird/addon/rspamd-spamness/).
+- Access versions reviewed by `moz://a` from the [Thunderbird Add-ons page](https://addons.thunderbird.net/thunderbird/addon/rspamd-spamness/).
-- You can [create an XPI installer](#creating-xpi-installer) from the source code.
+- If you need to install a specific commit, you can [create an XPI installer](#creating-xpi-installer) from the source code.

+### Reindexing folders

-To use Rspamd-spamness, you will need to reindex folders that contain Rspamd-scored mail, as well as enable the `Spam score` column display for each folder.
-If you've installed Rspamd-spamness prior to setting up your accounts, you can ignore the rest of this section — you're all set.
+After installation, you will need to reindex your email folders that contain Rspamd-scored mail and enable score and indicator columns display for each folder.
+If you installed Rspamd-spamness before setting up your email accounts, you can skip the rest of this section — you're all set.

-### Re-indexing folders

-To re-index a folder, select it and choose `Properties...` from the context or `Edit` menu.
-Then click the `Repair Folder` button.
-You will need to do this for every folder.
+To reindex a folder:

+1. Select the folder you wish to reindex.
+2. Right-click on the folder and choose `Properties` (or select `Edit` from the Menu Bar and then `Folder Properties`).
+3. Click the `Repair Folder` button.

+Repeat these steps for each folder containing Rspamd-scored mail.

-### Displaying the 'Spam score' column
+### Displaying the score and indicator columns

+To add score and indicator columns to your Message List:

+1. Click the column picker (the small icon located in the column header area).
+2. Select the appropriate columns from the list.

-To display the column in each folder, click the column picker and select the `Spam score` column, ensuring it's checked and the new column is visible.
-To apply it to all folders, click the column picker again, scroll to the bottom to `Apply columns to...`, then select `Folder and its children...` and choose the top folder for your account.
-The column has already been automatically added to the default columns set, but this won't affect existing folders.
+To apply these column settings to all folders of your account:

+1. Click the column picker again.
+2. Scroll down to `Apply columns to...`, select `Folder and its children...`, and then choose the top folder of your account.

 ## Training Rspamd